AdobeDocs/analytics-platform.en/help/components/filters/filters-overview.md

 ## Out-of-the-box filter template {#template}

 Traditional Analytics comes with numerous out-of-the-box template filters (filters) and calculated metrics.
-Many of them do not apply in CJA, or have to be renamed or recreated.
-Others depend on a solution for context-aware variables in CJA.
+Many of them do not apply in Customer Journey Analytics, or have to be renamed or recreated.
+Others depend on a solution for context-aware variables in Customer Journey Analytics.

 | Filter Name | Description |
 | --- | --- |